jaschoen113/paleo_ocr/documents/resources.md

 ### Scribe D Resources

 - University of York's *Late Medieval English Scribes* [Profile](https://www.medievalscribes.com/index.php?navtype=scribes&navappellation=John%20Marchaunt%20or%20Scribe%20D&browse=hands&id=1&msid=58&nav=off) of Scribe D
+- Estelle Stubbs' [article](https://www.jstor.org/stable/pdf/4501580.pdf?refreqid=excelsior%3A6fdf24a258b51bd73d6b500273f2b021) on MS 198
+-  Doyle, A. 1. & Parkes, M. B. "The production of copies of the Canterbury tales and the Confessio amantis in the early fifteenth century." in *Medieval Scribes, Manuscripts, and Libraries*.
+1978

 ### Resources for transcription